 The Division of CHR is dedicated to serving children and their families through basic, clinical, and applied research that advances the prevention and treatment of disability and disease.
 Through education, training and collaboration the CHR promotes the translation of research to innovations that improve child health.
 Research topics include but aren’t limited to: injury prevention, nutrition and physical activity, respiratory health, substance use, risk communication, policy and systems change, and rural health.

-Boost ‘em in the Back Seat team members include Kelli England Will, Ph.D., Ann Lassiter Edwards, MS, CPST, Doctoral Candidate, and Ellen Proctor Libby, MPH candidate.
+Boost ‘em in the Back Seat team members include Kelli England Will, Ph.D., and Ann Lassiter Edwards, MS, CPST, Doctoral Candidate.

 Dr. Kelli England Will, Principal Investigator, is a Clinical Psychologist and Professor of Pediatrics at EVMS.
 Dr. Will received her M.S. in Experimental/General Psychology from Old Dominion University and earned her Ph.D. in Clinical Psychology from Virginia Tech.
 Dr. Will’s areas of expertise are injury prevention, substance abuse prevention, health behavior theory, and risk communication.
 She has training and experience designing, implementing, and evaluating health-promotion programs and has received over 25 research grants from agencies such as the Centers for Disease Control and Prevention, US Department of Transportation, and the US Navy for her injury prevention research.
 Dr. Will is also a Nationally Certified Child Passenger Safety Technician.